 Character Goods: temperance, courage, prudence

+It is a peculiarity of true needs that they exist for their own sake as well as the means to more immediate ends.
+When asked why health is a non-negotiable good, why it is necessary to flourishing, we must scratch our heads.
+Of course, it allows us to pursue our preferences, it opens possibilities that its absence must close.
+But it is more than a simple means to other ends.
+We see it as a good-in-itself, a desideratum of a satisfying life.
+Each of the listed needs functions in that way: good in itself as well as the means to other goods.
+And unpacking this simple list opens up entire subcategories of pursuits that are the means to these broader ends.
 Just as our need for health drives us to satisfy our nutritional needs in ways dictated by culture and environment, so too do other components of our health needs force us into shelter, medical care, and the rest.
-Each facet of our need for health carries its cultural imprint, and persons may be forgiven for thinking their means of satisfaction must be “natural” and others’ means somehow disjunctive.
-Forgivable such errors may be, but they are parochial obsessions comparable to the tribalism that tells us our own intimates are somehow superior to strangers.
+These specifications for our need for health each carries its cultural imprint, and persons may be forgiven for thinking their means of satisfaction must be “natural” and others’ means somehow disjunctive.
+Forgivable such errors may be, but they are parochial obsessions comparable to the tribalism that tells us our own intimates are somehow superior to strangers in that universal pursuit.
 Reasoning about equity informs us of our errors and, I hope, of the universality of our needs and the commonality implicit in our efforts to satisfy them.
 What is true of health is also true of our other needs.
-Unwrapping them yields insights into the components of the need and stimulates us to see in our own culture our unique means of meeting them while moving us to accept other cultures’ efforts as similar to our own.
+Unwrapping them yields insights into the components of the need and stimulates us to see in our own culture our unique means of meeting them while moving us to accept other cultures’ efforts as variations of our own.
 While this acceptance stimulates tolerance for some practices, it should also provide a means of limiting toleration when we see practices that frustrate satisfaction of true needs.
-Cultural relativism or a sterile legal positivism provide no means to judge the efficacy of cultural practices in communities large and small.
-A needs-oriented analysis resolves that difficulty to favor human rights over cultural or political traditions that challenge them (see “Foundations of the Law: an Appetizer“).
+Cultural relativism or a sterile legal positivism provides no means to judge the efficacy of cultural practices in communities large and small.
+A needs-oriented analysis resolves that difficulty to favor human needs over cultural or political traditions that challenge them (see “Foundations of the Law: an Appetizer“).

 Notice that this catalogue intersects with political life in two distinct ways.
-The first is relatively passive: the duty of the state is to provide civil order so that persons may actively pursue the satisfaction of their needs.
+The first is relatively passive: the duty of the state is to provide justice so that persons may actively pursue the satisfaction of their needs.
 We properly call polities unable to provide that order “failed states.”
 They do not allow citizens to exercise their preferential freedom to pursue whatever they think good.
 In examining the nature of moral goodness in The Nicomachean Ethics, Aristotle devoted a fair amount of attention to the golden mean as the median between deficiency and excess that individuals should pursue in the satisfaction of their own needs.
 The same is true of government in regard to civil order.
 Too much produces tyranny and repression while too little makes for anarchy.
-Should states seek their root in a social contract, they are likely to distort the median, for they would be forced to discover the origin of rights in some historical arrangement rather than in invariant human nature, and that task tends to be unduly influenced by recent events.
+Should states seek their root in a social contract, they are likely to distort the median, for they would be forced to discover the origin of rights in a moment of existential crisis rather than in invariant human nature.

 You will note that I have used a basket of judgmental terms in the preceding paragraph, and you would have every right to challenge those judgments’ truth.
 Why is a dollop of social order preferable to a scoop or a truckload?
 In this as in any declaration of truth or goodness, we face the problem of warrant.
 Social contract theory would view the proper role of civil order to be an outcome of the arrangements made among free persons in the state of nature and therefore open to any level of order that arrangement accepts.
 And this is a problem, for it is based on a fiction derived from miserable historical circumstances that prompted thinkers to distort their understanding of what they needed so as to ameliorate their intolerable conditions.
 The earliest theorists of social contract theory fell victim to that mistake, for which we still suffer the consequences.

 So what theoretical foundation marks the correct place on the line between tyranny and anarchy and how can such a determination be justified?
-That spot is determined by applying the second and more active duty of government: to provide justice.
+That spot is determined by applying the sole active duty of government: to provide justice.

 How is justice to be determined?
 What makes the U.S. Constitution preferable to the Russian Constitution of 1918 promulgated by Lenin?
 Put in more general terms, if you view justice through the lens of culture and contracts, wouldn’t any expression of the general will prove just, provided it secures the approval of its citizens?
 If a contract transfers power to a government, doesn’t it become the very definition and standard of justice?
 This is, indeed, precisely the argument proffered by postmodernists, who are forced by their theoretical foundations to defend a radical cultural relativism.
 If the Reichstag approved the Nuremberg Laws, on what grounds may anyone but contemporary Germans challenge them?
 If Nelson Mandela was convicted of sabotage in South Africa, on what grounds was he to be defended?
 Americans think democracy the finest of political arrangements.
 Why shouldn’t the people define “rights” in whatever way they see fit and enshrine that position in their constitution as we see in Saudi Arabia or North Korea?